aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-scene/save-3d-meshes-binary-format/_index.md

 ## Step 1: Load a 3D File

-Load your 3D file using Aspose.3D.
-In this example, we load a file named "test.fbx":
+First, load the source model.
+In this example we use an FBX file called `test.fbx`:

 ```csharp
 Scene scene = Scene.FromFile("test.fbx");
 ```

-## Step 2: Define Custom Binary Format
+## Step 2: Define the Custom Binary Format (How to define mesh)

-Define the structure of the custom binary format you want to save your 3D meshes in.
-The example uses a structure with MeshBlock, Vertex, and Triangle as components.
+Create a **VertexDeclaration** that matches the data you want to store.
+The example below defines position, normal, and UV coordinates for each vertex:

 ```csharp
 //The memory layout of a vertex is